 What are cookies?

-There are two broad types of cookies - 'first party cookies' and 'third party cookies':
+We have classified our cookies into two broad types - 'first party cookies' and 'third party cookies':

 - First party cookies are cookies that are served directly by the website operator to your computer, and are often used to recognise your computer when it revisits that site and to remember your preferences as you browse the site.